PrefectHQ/prefect-firebolt/README.md

 ## Welcome!

-Prefect integrations for working with Firebolt data warehouses.
+`prefect-firebolt` is a collection of Prefect integrations for working with Firebolt data warehouses.

+[Firebolt](https://www.firebolt.io/) is a Cloud Data Warehousing solution that helps its users streamline their Data Analytics and access to insights.
+For more information about getting started with Firebolt, read [Firebolt's getting started guide](https://docs.firebolt.io/getting-started.html).

 ## Getting Started